 Civil Rights Award Rescinded From Angela Davis After Jewish Community Objections

-The Fred Shuttlesworth Human Rights Award is supposed to honor the civil rights leaders legacy and raise funds for the Birmingham Civil Rights Institute.
+The Fred Shuttlesworth Human Rights Award is supposed to honor the civil rights leader's legacy and raise funds for the Birmingham Civil Rights Institute.
 But after some members in the city's Jewish community objected to giving the award to human rights activist Angela Davis, this year's award presentation is derailed and the community is divided.

-In October, the board announced it would honor Davis at a February event.
-Now, it says, the award presentation is cancelled because Davis' statements and public record do not "meet all of the criteria on which the award is based."
-Attempts to get more details from the board on its decision have been unsuccessful.
+In October, the Birmingham Civil Rights Institute's board announced it would honor Davis at a February event.
+Now, it says, the award presentation is canceled because Davis' statements and public record do not "meet all of the criteria on which the award is based."
+Attempts to get more details from the board regarding its decision have been unsuccessful.

-The controversy set off social media responses around the country and a protest outside of the Civil Rights Institute where local activists called for leaders of the Birmingham Civil Rights Institute to resign after the organization canceled plans to honor Davis.
-The Birmingham mayor says he's dismayed by the decision.
+The controversy set off social media responses around the country and a protest outside the Civil Rights Institute, where local activists called for leaders of the Birmingham Civil Rights Institute to resign after the organization canceled plans to honor Davis.
+The Birmingham mayor said he's dismayed by the decision.

-Temple University professor and commentator Marc Lamont Hill, who has also faced criticism over his past comments supporting Palestinians, tweeted in support of Davis.
+Temple University professor and commentator Marc Lamont Hill, who has faced criticism himself over his past comments supporting Palestinians, tweeted in support of Davis.

 "This is shameful," he wrote.